chvjak/DescentVR/README.md

 Installation
 ------------
-1. Download .apk file from Release section
+1. Download .apk file from [Releases](https://github.com/chvjak/DescentVR/releases) section
 2. Use SideQuest to install the .apk to your Quest
 3. Use SideQuest to copy descent.hog and descent.pig from Descent game folder on your PC to DescentVR folder on your Quest
 4. Find DescentVR in Unknown Sources section of your Oculus Apps